 Ask for help if you need it

 Feeling overwhelmed from time to time can be stressful.
 Do not be afraid to ask a coworker for help.
 But make sure that you will let them know they can count on you if they need you.
 You will return that favor.
+The workplace needs to be a place where you will feel supported by your coworkers.

 Leave your work at the office

 Your home is your sanctum.
 You do not need stress there.
 Bringing work at home is like carrying your stress with you back to your place.
-Leave your work and your stress where they belong.
+Leave your workplace and your stress where they belong.

 Celebrate your success